Livestock Guarding Dog Program

 Social and Economic Benefits

-Furthermore, in many cases, having a guarding dog on the farm enables children to go to school instead of taking care of their family’s herds.
+Having a guarding dog on the farm enables children to go to school instead of taking care of their family’s herds.
 These types of program are important, not only in protecting the cheetah, but also in improving farmers’ livelihood and that of the next generation.

 Namibians who once viewed cheetah as worthless vermin now proudly declare their country to be “The Cheetah Capital of the World”. ~ Dr. Laurie Marker.